arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-4.md

 where `sub` is mentioned only once.<br/>Now, this deserves a little explanation, right?

 ### Variables are just syntactic sugar of lambda expressions
-This refactoring move is easily done once figure out that [variables are just syntactic sugar for lamnda expressions][variables-are-syntactic-sugar-for-lambdas].
+This refactoring move is easily done once we realize that [variables are just syntactic sugar for lambda expressions][variables-are-syntactic-sugar-for-lambdas].
 This will not surprise our fellow Lisp programmer.
 In C# we could observe that:

 ```csharp
 var foo = 42;
 ```

-can be written with a lambda expressionh followed by its invocation:
+can be written with a lambda expression followed by its invocation:

 ```csharp
 Func<int> f = x => x;